Styling the application

 labels for the fields.
 Bootstrap Form takes care of all of that for us with the

-helper.
-It also generates a button for us using its primary
+input helper.
+It also generates a button for us using its primary helper

 If you refresh the form page now, the form will now look like this: